5 National Parks You Should be Obsessed With (and Wellness Tips for Your Trek)

 Beyond that, yoga before and after a trek is awesome for your body.
 Give yourself a nice warm up before your hike to get your blood flowing and gift yourself a nice stretch post-adventure.
 You’ll likely have fewer aches the following day.

-And lastly: don’t forget sun protection!
+don’t forget sun protection!

 Sunscreen, a billed hat, and adequate coverage is essential for sun protection.
 We are all guilty of forgetting to do so but try your best to remember and preserve your skin.